National Consensus Statement: By, With and for People Impacted by BPD

 - People with BPD also have high rates of presentation at support services, housing agencies and in the justice and forensic mental health systems.
 About 30% of mothers included in Child Protection Services meet criteria for a diagnosis of BPD.

-- Currently, there is ongoing evidence of unmet need for most people with BPD35, especially people from diverse backgrounds, First Nations, and older people.
+- Currently, there is ongoing evidence of unmet need for most people with BPD, especially people from diverse backgrounds, First Nations, and older people.

 - Inconsistent and inappropriate interaction with the mental health system leads to iatrogenic harm, disenchantment, distress, lack of trust and hostility, rather than positive outcomes